hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 the model outright, this row would look considerably better.

 So every number below counts both processors.
 Each figure is power *attributable* to the run.
-I sampled an idle baseline first and subtract it from both the CPU package and the GPU board, so the machine's resting draw isn't billed to whichever workload happened to be running.
+I sampled an idle baseline first and subtracted it from both the CPU package and the GPU board, so the machine's resting draw isn't billed to whichever workload happened to be running.
 As a sanity check, the CPU-only run measures -0.1 W attributable on the GPU, which is what a correct subtraction should look like.